pycon-mentored-sprints/community-handbook/docs/participants/04-git-etiquette.md

 A PR does not end at submission, though.
 A code change is not made until it is merged and used in production.

-A good PR should be able to flow through a peer review system easily and quickly.
+A good PR should be able to flow through a peer review system smoothly and quickly.

 ## Submitting Pull Requests

 ### Ensure there is a solid title and summary

-PRs are a Github workflow tool, so it's essential to understand that the PR title, summary and eventual discussion are not as trackable as the commit history.
-If we ever move away from Github, we'll likely lose this information.
+PRs are a GitHub workflow tool, so it's essential to understand that the PR title, summary and eventual discussion are not as trackable as the commit history.
+If we ever move away from GitHub, we'll likely lose this information.

 That said, however, they are a handy aid in ensuring that PRs are handled quickly and effectively.